petrinachan/petrinachan.github.io/_posts/2022-10-31-Assignment-4.md

 # A few notes to start off with:
-This took way longer than I expected/planned it to
+This took way longer than I expected/planned it to.
 The final result is not exactly what I envisioned either, but it works!
-And I learned quite a few things that I would do differently if I had more time
+And I learned quite a few things that I would do differently if I had more time.

 # Process: